dmerejkowsky/blog/content/en/post/0110-python-tests-tips.md

 summary: Improve your Python tests with these simple tips
 ---

 Today, I'd like to share with you a list of small tips to help you write better tests when using Python.
-No that the tips often improve both the readability of the test implementation, *and* of the failure messages (which is pretty important too).
+Note that the tips often improve both the readability of the test implementation, *and* of the failure messages (which is pretty important too).

 # Use pytest